cloudevents/spec/protobuf-format.md

 perform automatic serialization and deserialization.
 The [Protocol Buffers specification defines a well-known encoding format](https://developers.google.com/protocol-buffers/docs/encoding) which is the basis of this specification.
-Specifications below may be written using the Protocol Buffers project IDL for readability, but the ultimate basis of this specification is the Protocol Buffers binary encoding.
+This specification is described using the Protocol Buffers project IDL for readability, but the ultimate basis of this specification is the Protocol Buffers binary encoding.